 We all love pizza and it is often listed in the top 10 all-time favorite foods of people from all walks of life.
 Most dogs love pizza too, but is it good for them?

-This is one of the most popular questions among conscientious dog owners today.
+This is one of the most popular questions among conscientious dog owners.
 Many want to share our favorite food with their K9 companion while at home.
 At the same time, responsible dog owners and canine lovers want to make sure their beloved pet’s health and safety are not put at risk.

-It’s been said again and again that pets, particularly dogs, should not be given people food.
+It’s been said again and again that dogs should not be given people food.
 Humans process food somewhat differently than dogs do.
 Although there are people foods that can be beneficial to the canine breed, there are also certain varieties of human foods that are simply toxic and fatal to dogs.
 Let’s make the call on dogs and pizza.

 Can I Give My Dog Pizza?
 Answer: No

 Believe it or not, pizza is one of the most dangerous foods that you can give to your beloved pet dog.
 In a nutshell, it’s like feeding your dog (your best bud) little doses of poison every time you share a slice of pizza with him or her.

 While pizza in general comes in many variations, most pizza toppings belong to the “not good for dogs” list.
-These toppings include cheese, garlic, onion, mushroom and tomatoes.
-Moreover, a slice of pizza contains high amounts of oil, spices and salt and these are not good for your canine friend at all.
+These toppings include cheese, garlic and onions.
+Mushroom and tomatoes are probably OK but the while combination is highly questionable.

 You really should be very careful what you feed your dogs.
-The ASPCA Animal Poison Control Center has even listed people food as one of the top culprits for cases that involve poisoning in dogs.
+The ASPCA has listed people food as one of the top culprits for cases that involve poisoning in dogs.
 Giving pizza for your K9, especially on a regular basis, is definitely discouraged.

 Exploring Pizza Toppings